avh4/elm-format/README.md

-elm-format src/  # Format all *.elm files in a directory elm-format --stdin  # Format input from stdin and write to stdout elm-format --stdin --output Main.elm  # Format input from stdin and write to file
+elm-format src/  # Format all *.elm files in a directory elm-format --stdin  # Format input from stdin and write to stdout elm-format --stdin --output Main.elm  # Format input from stdin and write to file elm-format --help  # See other command line options
 ```

 ## Installation (0.1-alpha2)